zmcgovarin/DecompMergeComparison/README.md

 ## Benchmarking Soure Code
 The benchmarking functions used in this project are from the the CEC’2010 Special Session and Competition on Large-Scale Global Optimization and CEC’2013 Special Session and Competition on Large-Scale Global Optimization.
 The original source code for the 2010 benchmark functions is credited to Thomas Weise (tweise@gmx.de) while the 2013 functions are credited to Giovanni Iacca (giovanniiaccca@incas3.eu).
 The code for both the 2010 and 2013 functions has been slightly modified for ease of use within this project.

+## Supplementary Information

+Supplementary Notes and Tables are provided in the "Supplementary_Information_DecompMergeComparison.pdf" file.